Sunshine Fest 2026

 Room 822 (8th floor)

 Grab a boxed lunch and eat where you like.
-FOIA Hall of Fame 2026 inductees will be featured on a video (looped) in Room 822.
+National FOIA Hall of Fame 2026 inductees will be honored in Room 822.
 NFOIC coalition leaders will meet in 824, next door, for a members meeting.

 1:15-2:30 p.m.